arangodb/docs-hugo/site/content/3.12/develop/http-api/views/search-alias-views.md

     delete:
       operationId: deleteView
       description: |
-        Drops the View identified by `view-name`.
+        Deletes the View identified by `view-name`.

-        If the View was successfully dropped, an object is returned with the following attributes:
-        - `error`: `false`
-        - `id`: The identifier of the dropped View
       parameters:
         - name: view-name
           in: path